 Generally, students receive Maths and English homework on a regular basis.
-We expect them to read at home on a daily basis and a record is kept in the Planner.
+We expect them to read at home on a daily basis, at least 4 times a week, and a record is kept in the Planner.

 It is important that such activities promote independent learning, and we are keen for students to use IT when completing work, where appropriate.

 We offer a lunchtime homework club and this has been very effective in supporting some of our students and their families.